python/cpython/Doc/library/random.rst

 .. function:: getrandbits(k)

    Returns a Python integer with *k* random bits.
-This method is supplied with the MersenneTwister generator and some other generators may also provide it as an optional part of the API.
+This method is supplied with the Mersenne Twister generator and some other generators may also provide it as an optional part of the API.
 When available, :meth:`getrandbits` enables :meth:`randrange` to handle arbitrarily large ranges.